sdsxpln/TM4C129-discontinued/README.md

 TM4C129 FreeRTOS (w/ lwIP/HTTP server &amp; FreeRTOS+IO/CLI)

-This project is released under, and contains software compatible with the GPLv2 license.
+This project is released under the GPLv2 license.
+All code is required to be compatible with the GPLv2 license.
 <br>The code supports the ARM GCC compiler.
 There is no "official" support for other compilers.

 3rd party libraries have been added for completeness.